The Database for Black, Indigenous, and People of Color in Wells, Kennebunk, Kennebunkport and Arundel

 Unknown Girl

 An unknown "Negro girl" was enslaved by Capt.
-John Fairfield and included in his estate
+John Fairfield and included in his estate.
+It is presumed that she was inherited by his widow Hannah Fairfield.

 Unknown Woman